 Ms. Hornish is the President and CEO of several Defiance area companies.
 She oversees the day-to-day strategic and financial operations of Hornish Bros., Inc., Fountain City Leasing, Inc., Advantage Powder Coating, Inc., OneSource Diversified Services, Ltd., and Hornish Properties, LLC.

-Hornish Bros., Inc. is a trucking company purchased in 1984 which has common and contract authority in 48 states and Canada.
-It has been recognized as an eight-time General Motors Worldwide Supplier of the Year.
-Fountain City Leasing, Inc. is a privately-owned business with over 125 trucks and 550 trailers leased to Hornish Bros., Inc. and employs over 115 drivers, office, and shop employees.
-Advantage Powder Coating, Inc. was formed to powder coat iron castings for the automotive community, with a line capacity to process over 100,000 pounds of castings per hour.
-Advantage Powder Coating, Inc. has expanded its services to include impregnation, feddling, inspection, and other foundry related services.
-OneSource Diversified Services, Ltd. supplies rental properties and buildings for vendors providing services to automotive companies.
-Hornish Properties, LLC is a holding company for farmland and real estate.
-Due to her corporate leadership and involvement in the automotive and transportation industries, Ms. Hornish can provide guidance to the Board on corporate management and matters relating to the automotive industry and transportation industry.
-She currently serves on the Audit Committee and the Corporate Governance and Nominating Committee.
+Purchased in 1984, Hornish Bros., Inc. is a primary carrier supplying logistical, trucking and warehouse services the past 35 years for the General Motors Powertrain plant in Defiance, as well as several other GM plants and their suppliers throughout the Midwest and Ontario.
+HBI has been recognized as an eight-time General Motors Worldwide Supplier of the Year.
+Fountain City Leasing, Inc. leases trucks and trailers to Hornish Bros. as well as employs drivers, office and shop personnel.

+Advantage Powder Coating, Inc. was established to provide an environmentally sound process to powder coat iron castings for the automotive community.
+APC has since expanded its services to include feddling, inspection and other foundry-related services.
+OneSource Diversified Services, Ltd. Supplies rental properties and buildings for vendors providing services to automotive companies and Hornish Properties, LLC is a holding company for farmland and real estate.
-Ms. Hornish is also a managing member of the Sam Hornish Jr. Foundation and is responsible for gifting which includes many local and national charities.
-Area recipients include the Sam Hornish Family Heart Center at Defiance Regional Hospital, the Defiance Senior Center, Sam Hornish Family Youth Lounge at the Defiance YMCA, Sam Hornish Family Fitness Room at Tinora High School, Sam Hornish Family Chapel at the Defiance Hospice Center, and the Browning Masonic Community Alzheimer Unit at Waterville.
-National charities include Feed the Children, Wounded Warrior Project, USO, St. Jude Children's Research Hospital, the Shriners Hospital for Children, Tunnel to Tower City of Hope, and the Salvation Army.

-Born and raised in the Milwaukee, Wisconsin area, Ms. Hornish relocated to Northwest Ohio over 40 years ago.
-She currently resides near Defiance, Ohio.
-Her memberships include the American Trucking Association, Ohio Trucking Association, the Northern Ohio Minority Supplier Development Council, and Women's Giving Circle of Defiance.
+Born and raised in the Milwaukee, Wisconsin area, Ms. Hornish relocated to Northwest Ohio over 42 years ago and resides near Defiance, Ohio.
+Her memberships include the American Trucking Association, Ohio Trucking Association and the Northern Ohio Minority Supplier Development Council.
+She was also a managing member of the former Sam Hornish Jr. Foundation which provided gifting to many local and national charities.